muldis/Muldis-Database-Protocol/spec/Muldis_Service_Protocol.md

 describe a desired action to take, and receive back structures describing the results.

-A *MDBP client* would typically use the *bridge* design pattern for the portion of its code that actually speaks the MDBP, especially when the implementing language features compile-time type checking and binding, so that the majority of the client code can be written in terms of specific and known type or class names or equivalents, and it can avoid the added complexities of dealing with runtime reflection itself.
+A *MUSE client* would typically use the *bridge* design pattern for the portion of its code that actually speaks the MUSE, especially when the implementing language features compile-time type checking and binding, so that the majority of the client code can be written in terms of specific and known type or class names or equivalents, and it can avoid the added complexities of dealing with runtime reflection itself.

-**Muldis Database Protocol** is generally agnostic to command languages and data models and is designed to be usable with many different ones.
+**Muldis Service Protocol** is generally agnostic to command languages and data models and is designed to be usable with many different ones.

 This document uses *snake case*, for example `Foo_Bar`, as its generic